Chan Swee Lean & Anor v LLS CAPITAL PTE LTD

 Chan Swee Lean and Two Buffalo Pte Ltd appealed against a High Court decision rejecting their claim that a $2.8 million loan from LLS Capital Pte Ltd was illegal under the Moneylenders Act 2008, which they had raised to resist enforcement of a mortgage over a residential property at 1 Holland Avenue.
 The appellants also argued abuse of process under the Henderson v Henderson doctrine.
 The Appellate Division dismissed both appeals, finding that the burden of proving illegality had not been discharged and the judge's findings were not plainly wrong, awarding costs of $23,000 to the respondent.

-What issues did the Appellate Division address in Chan Swee Lean v LLS Capital Pte Ltd?
+What issues did the Appellate Division address in Chan Swee Lean v LLS Capital Pte Ltd ([2026] SGHC(A) 10)?

 The Appellate Division considered whether a $2.8 million loan from LLS Capital to Two Buffalo Pte Ltd constituted illegal moneylending, and applied the Henderson v Henderson abuse-of-process doctrine.
 See Kee Oon JAD and Debbie Ong Siew Ling JAD dismissed the appeals on 16 April 2026, with the property at 1 Holland Avenue as security.